What Comes After (The Walking Dead): Plot

 In another vision, Rick walks onto a field filled with the bodies of all his friends, where he speaks to Sasha, who reminds him that all he has done has been for the good of all.
 Sasha tells him that he will find his family, as they are not lost.
-Rick then awakens to find himself at the now-abandoned camp, with the horse having fled.
-With walkers - including zombified Saviors and community members from the clash at the camp - closing in on him, Rick keeps on leading them toward the bridge.
+Rick then awakens to find himself on the ground at the now-abandoned camp, with the horse having fled.
+With walkers - including zombified savior member Norris, Oceanside resident Kathy and community members from the clash at the camp - closing in on him, Rick keeps on leading them toward the bridge.
 He stumbles just short of the bridge, but as the walkers near him, he sees Michonne lead a large group of his allies to dispatch the walkers.
 Michonne urges Rick to keep on fighting, and Rick comes to realize that Michonne and his friends are now his family.
-He realizes this is just another vision; he finds himself alone just off the bridge with the horde still following him.
+He realizes this is just another vision; he finds himself alone just off the bridge with the horde still following him, passed out on the ground.
 He gets back up and continues to lead the walkers across the bridge as the river waters rise.
 To Rick's dismay, the weight of the walkers is not sufficient to cause the bridge to fall.
 A group from the united communities – including Saviors – arrive and begin killing off the walkers near Rick.
 Maggie worries that if the walkers cross, they will continue onto Hilltop, and leads a group to try to turn the horde around, but Rick waves them off, muttering to himself that he found his family.
-Rick sees some of the dynamite left on the bridge, and fires at it, destroying the bridge and most of the walker horde, causing the remaining to fall into the river.
+Rick sees some of the dynamite left on the bridge, and fires at it, seemingly sacrificing himself destroying the bridge and most of the walker horde, causing the remaining to fall into the river.
 To his allies, Rick appears to have been killed in the explosion, and several break out in tears of grief.

 Anne sees the smoke from the explosion and chatter over the walkie-talkies about Rick's apparent death while a helicopter lands nearby.
-She sees Rick on the bank of the river, still alive but severely injured.
-She tells the pilot that she has a "B", and convinces the helicopter to rescue Rick.
-She and Rick are airlifted away to places unknown.
+She sees Rick lying on the bank of the river, clinging to life and severely injured.
+She tells the pilot that she has a "B" and convinces the helicopter to save his life, claiming she wants to save a friend who saved her; Rick and Anne are both flown away to the Civic Republic of Philadelphia.